 We are under this chastisement.
-We are under the fact that we are no longer able to do the things that for way too long we took for granted.
-But all the churches are closed.
+We are under the fact that we are no longer able to do the things that, for way too long, we took for granted.
+But although the churches are closed, as Paul wrote to Timothy, in chapter 2, verse 9, 2 Timothy, the Word of God is not banned.

-As Paul wrote to Timothy in chapter 2, verse 9, 2 Timothy, The word of God is not banned.
-And this is one reason why we're able to use this technology and ensure that the word of God gets out there into the world, that people are able to hear it and to benefit from it.
+[13:39] And this is one reason why we're able to use this technology and ensure that the Word of God gets out there, into the world, that people are able to hear it and to benefit from it.

-[13:49] The word of God is not bound, even if the institutional church is itself closed.
+The Word of God is not bound, even if the institutional church is itself closed.
 So, we have to recognise what is most important of all.
 What is a matter of life and death?